-The secondary expansion of the Missouri River treatment plant, designed to treat up to 80 million gallons a day, is being constructed adjacent to the existing plant.
-The expanded facility provides a new activated sludge process, new final clarifiers, UV disinfection, a sludge pump station, meter vault structures, a low-lift pump station, a blower building, a WAS thickening building, solids dewatering process building, locker room expansion and appurtenances.
+The secondary expansion of the Missouri River treatment plant, designed to treat up to 80 million gallons a day, was constructed adjacent to the existing plant.
+The expanded facility provided a new activated sludge process, new final clarifiers, UV disinfection, a sludge pump station, meter vault structures, a low-lift pump station, a blower building, a WAS thickening building, solids dewatering process building, locker room expansion and appurtenances.

 KWAME provided constructability/biddability reviews during the design phase to confirm feasibility, completeness, consistency and construction cost estimates of the plans, and reviewed all final documents before advertisement for construction bids.